dbaldridge-lab/htcf/vscode.md

 ## Do this once
 ### 1. Setup code command
-TODO - code command setup on HTCF
+TODO - code command setup on HTCF, use `/ref/dblab/software/vscode/code` for now

 a.
 On your local machine, open Visual Studio Code.